eugene-babichenko/fish-codegen-cache/README.md

 # `codegen-cache`

-It is a simple `fish` function to cache the output of commands until an executable is update.
+It is a simple `fish` function to cache the output of commands until an executable is updated.
 Then the code is re-generated and cached again.

 Its inital purpose is to make faster `config.fish` files.
 This is the comparison for some vere slow command generating an alias: